 Ability to translate a linguistically and academically sophisticated, but non-specialist Dutch text into grammatically correct and stylistically appropriate English, and vice versa

-Search and research skills: understanding of the relationship between relevant theoretical disciplines (e.g. translation studies, linguistics, culture studies) and the practice of translation, the ability to apply knowledge and understanding of theory to practical problems, the ability to use CAT-tools
+Search and research skills: understanding of the relationship between relevant theoretical disciplines (e.g. translation studies, linguistics, culture studies) and the practice of translation, the ability to apply knowledge and understanding of theory to practical problems, the ability to use reference tools

-Ability to critically assess one's one translations and those by one's peers
+Ability to critically assess one's own translations and those by one's peers